honeymelon-app/honeymelon/docs/guide/presets.md

+---
+title: Presets and Quality Tiers
+description: Understand Honeymelon's preset system, quality tiers, and how to choose the right settings for your media.
+---

 # Presets & Quality

 Honeymelon uses a preset-based system to simplify media conversion.
 This guide explains how presets work and how to choose the right quality settings.